 Third consideration, price point.

-Tip #7 Sports brand are usually true to their price, household fashion brands inflate their prices.
+Tip #7 Sports brand are usually true to their price.
+Happy Goat Lucky is selling at deep discount.